 If you are considering implants, your mouth must be examined thoroughly and your medical and dental history reviewed.
 If you mouth is not ideal for implants, ways of improving outcome, such as bone grafting, may be recommended.
 Most everyone can be restored with dental implants.

 What Type Of Anesthesia Is Used?

 The majority of dental implants and bone grafting can be performed in our office under local anesthesia, with or without intravenous general anesthesia.
 On the other hand, more complex cases can be safely and efficiently handled in our fully equipped operating suite with an independent anesthesia provider managing your anesthesia.
 Drs.
-Elias or Jun will discuss these options with your comfort in mind at your initial consultation.
+Elias, Stephens or Verratti will discuss these options with your comfort in mind at your initial consultation.

 Do Implants Need Special Care?